joemoose/dungeoneers.d20/docs/backgrounds/aurifex.md

 # Aurifex

+---

-> You are an artisan of the arcane, a smith of subtle forces.
+You are an artisan of the arcane, a smith of subtle forces.
 In the crucible of your workshop, the laws that govern this world are warped to suit your needs.

-## Names
-Hestia, Basil, Rune, Prism, Ember, Quintess, Aludel, Mordant, Salaman, Jazia
+---

 ## Starting Gear